cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 \Gamma, \Delta \vdash M \; N : B
 \end{array}$
 :::

+In order of appearance:

+- A variable $x$ has type $A$ if the typing environment *only* contains $x : A$.
+- If we’ve got something of type $B$ which uses something of type $A$ from the typing environment, we can abstract over that something to create a function of type $A \multimap B$. *(It’s the same as before!)*
+- If we’ve got something of type $A \multimap B$ which uses some chunk of the typing environment called $\Gamma$, and something of type $A$ which uses the rest of the typing environment called $\Delta$, then we can apply the former to the latter to get something of type $B$ which uses both $\Gamma$ and $\Delta$.

+Notice that $A \multimap B$ being a linear function isn’t something that follows from the rules for abstraction and application… it’s something to do with the structure of *all rules*.

 As a type system, this is *highly restrictive*.
 Essentially, what we’re left with is a calculus of permutations.
 Think of lists… if you’re writing a function from lists to lists, but you *have to* use every element in the list exactly once, what kinds of programs can you write?
 Permutations.
 That’s it.